Esophageal Cancer Clinical Trial

 Non-small cell or small cell lung cancer: stage III/IV

-Prostate cancer: metastatic castration-resistant prostate cancer
+Prostate cancer: metastatic prostate cancer

 Acute myeloid leukemia